What Happens When A Car Accident Occurs Due To A Driver’s Medical Condition?

 CAN YOU SUE SOMEONE WITH A MEDICAL CONDITION

-When an individual blames a medical condition as the cause of a car accident, it makes a case more complicated, but it should not prevent you from suing for damages.
-With your lawyer’s assistance, you can investigate precisely what happened to cause the accident.
+When an individual blames a medical condition as the cause of a car accident, it makes the case more complicated, but it should not prevent you from suing for damages.
+With your lawyer’s assistance, you can investigate what happened to cause the accident.
 This assistance includes obtaining the police report, meeting and interviewing doctors, and working with the insurance companies.
 There could potentially be plenty of evidence to support your case.

-• Determine whether or not the driver was negligent intentionally through failure to take care of themselves if they were aware of their condition.
+• Determine whether or not the driver was intentionally negligent through failure to take care of themselves if they were aware of their condition.

 ABOUT THE AUTHOR